Loyalty (film): Plot

 At Cape Clear, Ireland in 1803, HMS Retribution, commanded by Commander Hornblower, has retaken HMS Hotspur from the French.
 Near the end of the fighting, a cutter is spotted sailing towards Hotspur, with news that the war with France is over.
 The peace lasts a year and the sailors and officers of the Royal Navy languish on half pay.
 Meanwhile, Napoleon is making plans across the Channel.

 In Portsmouth, Hornblower's promotion to commander was not confirmed, nor does he have a navy posting.
 As a result, he has to pawn many of his possessions to survive during the peace.
 By chance, he runs into Lieutenant Bush, also on half pay.
 Later that night, Hornblower takes Bush to an exclusive establishment, where he plays whist with Admiral Edward Pellew, Captain Hammond, and Hammond's nephew Jack, who aspires to serve under Hornblower.
 Hornblower's whist winnings are enough to pay the rent he owes to his landlady, Mrs. Mason; Mrs. Mason's daughter Maria is attracted to him.

 Pellew gives Hornblower command of HMS Hotspur with orders to sail to Brest to spy on Napoleon.
 In addition, Hornblower is to take a Frenchman, Major Côtard, to a secret rendezvous with a trusted friend in France.
 Though he previously outranked Hornblower, Bush agrees to serve as his first lieutenant.
-Bush signs on a crew for Hotspur, including Boatswain Matthews, Irishman Wolfe, and Boatswain's Mate Styles.
+Bush signs on a crew for Hotspur, including Boatswain Matthews, Irishman Wolfe, and Boatswain's Mate Styles, who agrees to be Hornblower's steward, though he has no talent for cooking.
 Jack Hammond also comes aboard as a midshipman, though his eagerness is overshadowed by his apparent ineptitude and cowardice.

 Off Brest, Hotspur spots a semaphore telegraph reporting their presence.
 There is a tense moment when a much more powerful French frigate, Loire, sails toward Hotspur.
 War has not broken out, and the two ships merely exchange salutes.
 There is no sign of Major Côtard's contact, and Hornblower regards it as suspicious that Loire was at the rendezvous point.
 Hornblower and Côtard reconnoiter, disguised as fishermen.
 They discover an encamped French invasion force, but are spotted and forced to flee.
-Loire returns, this time to fight, but Hornblower manages to outfox and disable the enemy ship before returning to England to warn Pellew.
+Loire returns, this time to fight, but Hornblower outfoxes and disables the enemy ship before returning to England to warn Pellew.